 Yet, Allstate points to its considerable investment of nearly $400 million dollars developing and marketing “Drivewise” and making the name into a brand, arguing that one of the reasons Allstate has been named one of Fortune 50’s most innovative companies is largely due to “Drivewise.”
 Furthermore, Allstate argues that Drivewise is not an insurance product because it does not offer insurance, and the reason it continues to add to its trademark registration is to make sure the name is protected because technology continues to evolve.

 A key question for the jury in this trial is whether these products are providing services in the same market, and if so, what is the market?
 Insurance?
 Automobile technology?
 Auto safety?
 While Allstate argues its “Drivewise” is not an insurance product, it is associated with its insurance products and services – at this point in time, Allstate does not sell cars with safety technology.
 Therefore, can Allstate argue that its free app serves the same function as Kia’s “Drive Wise” technology that is built into its cars for driver safety?
 Still, there is the question of whether car insurance associated products and car technology products, which both are designed to increase safety (arguably in very different ways), are part of the same market and therefore similar enough to cause consumer confusion.

 What is important to take away from this case is that if you intend to establish a product and a brand, which uses a similar or nearly identical name of another trademarked product or brand, you must conduct your due diligence to determine if there is any chance of infringement.
-At Urias Law Offices, we can assist you with helping make that determination.
+Sharon Urias can assist you with making that determination.

 About Greenspoon Marder